 6. Keeps them from discovering and pursuing their own passions, which is necessarily a slow, organic process of experimentation and dabbling.

 7. Creates a chronic feeling of incompleteness, which steals the joy of mastery.

-9. Keeps children from attending to their emotions throughout the day, so in the evening they have a full backpack of feelings pressing for escape.
-That triggers meltdowns and can eventually lead to addictions like food, media consumption and shopping, which distract us from our emotional baggage.
+8. Keeps children from attending to their emotions throughout the day, so in the evening they have a full emotional backpack of feelings pressing for escape.
+That triggers meltdowns and can eventually lead to addictions like media consumption and treats, which distract us from our emotional baggage.